infernojs/inferno-website/src/docs/guides/animations.md

 # Animations
-As of **Inferno 8.0.0** there are three new lifecycle events that can be used for animations.
+As of **Inferno 8.0.0** there are three new lifecycle events that can be used for animations:

-Inferno has class component lifecycle events that allow you to animate components on mount and unmount:

 Class components:
 - componentDidAppear(dom)